I received a question about contact in a bosal.

 More thoughts on Contact:

-It's possible that the interpretation of contact 'might' differ between judges.
+Regarding the question, it's possible that the interpretation of contact 'might' differ between judges.
 And that some are not familiar with Californio/Vaquero style horsemanship.
-But what Judges are really assessing is 'how' the horse is going relative to an ideal image for the level.
+But what Judges are really assessing is 'how' the horse is going relative to an ideal image for the level being shown.

 @trishhyatt Everyone should learn to follow the horse with the reins.
 If you don't, the horse will feel the difference.
 Practicing on contact is a good test of your ability to follow.
 Working Equitation Simplified Question: Contact in a Bosal or Bit